-All students receive high-quality, core academic and behavioral instruction and supports.
+All students receive high-quality, core academic, social, emotional, and behavioral instruction and supports.

 Tier 2 | Targeted Support

-Students needing additional support receive more focused, targeted small group instruction/intervention and supports in addition to core academic and behavior curriculum and instruction.
+Students needing additional support receive more focused, targeted, small-group instruction/intervention and supports, in addition to core academic, social, emotional, and behavioral curriculum and instruction.

 Tier 3 | Intensified Support

-Individual students receive the most intense instruction based on individual student need in addition to core and supplemental academic and behavior, curriculum, instruction and supports.
+Individual students receive the most intense instruction based on individual student need, in addition to core and supplemental academic, social, emotional, and behavioral curriculum, instruction and supports.